dustin-armstrong-nlbc/catalog/README.md

 	- years of publishing,
 	- genres and
 	- lent status;
+- manage your ebooks with ebook file upload;
 - search your collection based on all fields (simple search) or only certain fields (smart search);
 - protect your data from unwanted eyes with built-in authentication;
 - Hungarian users are also able to import Hungarian books' data from the Moly website (Moly API Key required).